sllessard/adwidget/README.md

 *The widget with center itself inside containter for #ireloWidget.*

 ## Configuration
-adwidget.js can use the following settings:
+In adwidget.js widgetConfig can use the following settings:
 ```
-widgetConfig = {
+let widgetConfig = {
 adStyle: 'medium',
 background: 'lightblue',
 successMessage: 'Thank you!'}